Jeff Immelt says he’s not going to be the CEO of Uber

 After weeks of being considered for the top job, Immelt tweeted:

 He says it was his decision.
 HP Enterprise CEO Meg Whitman recently tweeted something similar.
+(The NYTimes and Recode are reporting that she may get an offer anyway.)

 While Immelt didn’t state a reason, it’s possible that he didn’t like that Uber’s board has been embroiled in lawsuits and other drama.